arshadzahangirchowdhury/ROI-Finder/README.md

 ## Funding

-This project was funded by a Laboratory Directed Research and Development (LDRD) grant from Argonne National Laboratory.
+This project was funded by a Laboratory Directed Research and Development (LDRD) grant from Argonne National Laboratory and  National Institutes of Health grants GM038784 and
+P41GM181350 (to TVO)